 The principles for calculating the imbalance settlement price (ISP) provide a financial incentive to correct imbalances.
 They reflect the cost of balancing operations by RTE to balance the French power system.

-For each half-hourly interval, the ISP is calculated as a function of the balancing trend, the volume weighted average price (VWAP) and the sign of the balance responsibility party’s imbalance (plus or minus).
+For each half-hourly interval, the ISP is calculated as a function of the balancing trend, the volume weighted average price (VWAP), the applicable value of the coefficient “k” and the sign of the balance responsibility party’s imbalance (plus or minus).

 The imbalance is said to be positive (respectively negative) if the remaining balance [generation - consumption] of the balance responsible party’s perimeter is positive (respectively negative).
-In the event of a positive imbalance (respectively negative), the balance responsible party is paid (respectively charged) by RTE.
+For a positive ISP, the balance responsible party is paid (respectively charged) by RTE in case of a positive (respectively negative) imbalance.

 If the volume weighted average price (VWAP) is positive or zero